Smoked Lobster Tail

 Instructions

-• With a pair of kitchen shears, cut down the center of the lobster tail shell, stopping just before the actual tail.
+• Split the Shells: Using kitchen shears, cut down the center of each lobster tail shell, stopping just before the tail fin.

 Nutrition